15,000 Enugu households receive Onyeama’s palliatives – The Sun Nigeria

 No fewer than 15,000 households in Enugu state have been targeted in the ongoing distribution of palliatives by the Minister of Foreign Affairs, Geoffrey Onyeama to cushion the hardship caused by the COVID-19 lockdown.

-This was as he continued presentation of items to the community of northern Muslims in the state in commemoration of the Eid-el-Fitri celebration on Monday.
+This was as he, yesterday, continued presentation of items to the community of northern Muslims in the state in commemoration of the Eid-el-Fitri celebration.

 The donations made through Onyeama’s Kwusike Foundation saw his representatives visiting two Muslim communities at Enugu metropolis and Ugwuoba in Oji River Local Government Areas of the state.